w1ne/agecal.net/content/posts/date-of-birth-and-zodiac-sign/index.md

 Pisces is a mutable water sign, empathetic, spiritual and compassionate.
 They are sensitive dreamers and creatives.

-# The Role of Date of Birth in Determining Zodiac Signs (400 words)
+# The Role of Date of Birth in Determining Zodiac Sign

 - Explanation of how date of birth determines zodiac sign